FAQs

 How many applications are submitted each year?

-We receive close to 600 applications each year.
+We receive 600+ applications each year.

 If I fulfill the minimum requirements and GPA cutoff, what are my chances of admission?

 Fulfilling the minimum criteria and GPA cut off only guarantees consideration for admission.
-All applicants meeting the application requirements are ranked based upon GPA, a history of academic success and strong supporting documents.
+All applicants meeting the application requirements are considered based upon GPA, a history of academic success and strong supporting documents.
 Successful applicants tend to significantly exceed the admission criteria both quantitatively and qualitatively.
 Applicants should only apply if they present a GPA of at least 3.4.

 Is any volunteer or work experience required?